ago109/active-neural-generative-coding/README.md

 `results/mcar/` will contain the plots.

 In `results/mcar/`, the following is stored:
-* `mcar_returns.png` - plot of episodic rewards (w/ mountain car solution threshold and random baseline lower bound)
+* `mcar_returns.png` - plot of episodic rewards (with the mountain car solution threshold as well as random baseline lower bound)
-* `mcar_epi_returns.png` - plot of episodic cumulative epistemic signals produced for ANGC trained on mountain car
+* `mcar_epi_returns.png` - plot of episodic cumulative epistemic signals produced for ANGC trained on the mountain car problem
 * `mcar_xpos.png` - plot of ANGC agent car position (x-coordinate; for mountain car only)

 In `results/mcar/angc/`, the following arrays are stored: